MM-Ashok/schoolMgtSystem/README.md

 DB_USERNAME=your_user
 DB_PASSWORD=your_password
 ````
-Project Overview
+📘 Project Overview<br>

-This project is built using the Laravel PHP Framework.
+This project is built using the PHP Laravel framework and features a robust admin panel for managing dynamic website content.
+Below are the core features implemented in the system:
-Features:

-    Admin Panel: Fully implemented admin section for managing the application.

-    Dynamic Content: Admin can edit and manage page content dynamically.

-    Multiple User Roles: Includes roles for Admin, Teacher, and Student.

-    Teacher Skills: Teachers can display their skills for students to view.
+    🔐 User Authentication

-    Authentication: Login and logout functionality for Teachers, Students, and Super Admins.
+        Login and logout functionality is available for Super Admin, Teachers, and Students.

-    Pages:

-        Home Page: Welcome page of the website.
+    🧑‍🏫 Multi-Role Access Control
+        Different roles are defined for Admin, Teachers, and Students, each with their own privileges.
+    🛠️ Admin Dashboard
+        A full-featured admin section that allows management of dynamic page content and user roles.
+    🌐 Dynamic Page Content
+        Content for various pages like Home, About Us, FAQ, and Teachers can be managed directly from the admin panel.

+📄 Public Pages
+Includes standard public-facing pages such as:

+    Home

-        About Us Page: Information about the organization or platform.
+    About Us

-        FAQ Page: Frequently asked questions section.

-        Teachers Page: Detailed teacher profiles with profile images, social media links (Facebook, Twitter, Instagram), and ratings.
+    FAQ

+👩‍🏫 Teachers Directory
+A dedicated Teachers page displays teacher profiles along with:

+    Profile image

+    Facebook, Twitter, and Instagram links

+    Skillset and Ratings